eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 - The device, i.e. the grinding machine, has been retrofitted with an acceleration sensor attached to one of its critical components.
-The data provided by this sensor is routed to the gateway in the form of a [PPMP Measurement Message][2].
+The data provided by this sensor is routed to the gateway in the form of a [Production Performance Management Protocol Measurement Message][2].

 - The gateway receives the raw acceleration measurements, calculates some statistical characteristics and and applies some machine learning techniques to them in order to evaluate the condition of the grinding machine.
-Then both the statistical values and the condition are routed to the backend, again in the form of a PPMP Measurement Message.
+Then both the statistical values and the condition are routed to the backend, again in the form of a Production Performance Management Protocol Measurement Message.

 - The backend, usually in the cloud, is any component that "speaks PPMP" and performs meaningful operations on the incoming messages.
 Most frequently it